postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/observing-an-api.md

 1. Open an API version and select the **Monitoring** tab.
 1. Under **Connect to APM**, select **New Relic**.
 1. On the **Authenticate** tab:
-    1. Enter a nickname.
+    * Enter a nickname.
-    1. Enter a New Relic User API Key.
-For more information, see the [New Relic documentation](https://docs.newrelic.com/docs/apis/intro-apis/new-relic-api-keys/).
+    * Enter a New Relic User API Key.

+        > There are multiple types of API keys in New Relic.
+Make sure to use a **User** key for connecting an API to New Relic.
+For more information on API Keys in New Relic, see the [New Relic documentation](https://docs.newrelic.com/docs/apis/intro-apis/new-relic-api-keys/).

-    1. Select your New Relic region.
+    * Select your New Relic region.
-    1. Select **Authenticate**.
+    * Select **Authenticate**.
 1. On the **Select Services** tab:
-    1. Select one or more of your New Relic APM services.
+    * Select one or more of your New Relic APM services.
-    1. Optionally, select one or more of your New Relic Dashboards.
+    * Optionally, select one or more of your New Relic Dashboards.
-    1. Select **Connect**.
+    * Select **Connect**.

 ### Using the APM dashboard